deep-diver/ai-paper-reviewer/content/paper-reviews/2410.11190/index.md

 ![](charts/charts_5_0.png)

-> 🔼 The chart illustrates the input and output token configurations for various multimodal tasks handled by the Mini-Omni2 model, showing the arrangement of audio, visual, and text tokens in different scenarios.
+> 🔼 The chart shows the schematic diagram of multi-layer tokens for input and output of the main task model of Mini-Omni2, illustrating the model's handling of various combinations of visual, audio, and text inputs and outputs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Schematic diagram of multi-layer tokens for input and output of the main task model of Mini-Omni2.